Question: Why did Paul say about salvation to the Jew first and then the gentile?

 The Gentile was not a Judean outwardly, meaning his genealogy, his family roots were not from the Tribe of Judah, but that did not matter as genealogies and circumcision are matters of the flesh.

-Notice, the Gentile is not a Judean “outwardly”, meaning by ancestry, the Gentile is not an Israelite by genealogy, but he is inwardly (in the spirit) as the “outwardly” Gentile has now been adopted into the family of God.
+Notice, the Gentile is not a Judean "outwardly", meaning by ancestry, the Gentile is not an Israelite by genealogy, but he is inwardly (in the spirit) as the "outwardly" Gentile has now become a part of God's Family.